Bagby Surname Origin

 The surnames Bagbey and Bagby are English place names acquired from once having lived at a place in the North Riding of Yorkshire, spelled Baghebi in the 1066 Domesday Book, Baggaby around 1160, Baggebi in 1280 and now Bagby.
 The meaning is "Baggi's By" Baggi was an Old Norse personal name of uncertain meaning and it is found compounded with other words among the Danish settlements in England.

-No instances of individuals were found m the available early records.
+No instances of individuals were found in the available early records.
 This does not mean that the surname did not exist at an early date – only the owner(s) escaped the tax collector or being hailed into court.
 The word By denotes a secondary settlement under the control of the older homestead, probably named for its founder.

 In Virginia, John Bagby was a headright in a 1636 James City County land grant and James Bagby was a headright in a 1639 Charles City County land grant.
 Peter Bagby, or Bagly, sold 250 acres in Isle of Wight County in 1666.
 Robert Bagby held land in New Kent County prior to 1671 and was granted 80 acres there in 1673.
 In 1704, Robert Bagby paid the rent on his 350-acre grant in King William County, and Thomas Bagby paid the rent on his 180 acre grant in James City County.